relliky/Tais_Home_Assistant_Config/python_templates/README.md

 77. Move cover toggle action construction into the cover action module.
 78. Move cover stop-before-action sequence construction into the cover action module.
+79. Move climate HVAC-mode and temperature-step action construction into its own module.

 Recommended next steps: